diegorusso/diegorusso.github.io/_posts/2011-03-01-old-howtos-which-translate.md

 ---
 For some years this blog has been written **only in italian**, and as you know, some time ago I decided to switch it **in three languages**.
 While I wrote only in italian, I made many HOWTOs (guess the language?!).
-In below list you can find **all my italian howtos** (yep, i've translated only the title).
+The list below contains **all my italian howtos** (yep, i've translated only the title).

 If you like one of them, tell me.. so **I can translate it for you**.
-If you like, you may translate too :)
+If you like, you may translate them too :)

   * modify html code from web browser
   * open a file with Vim at a specified line